fmay/cc-html-intro-1-first-web-page/annotations.md

 ##A little challenge
 So, why don't you now have a go at playing with the Prettier project and try experimenting with some changes.
 Below is a list of some things you might want to try.

+- add a list of items and give them some basic styling (clue: research it as explained below)
+- add your own image somwhere and don't worry about making it look too beautifully positioned.
+To add an image, you can drag one into the `img` folder or right click the folder and upload from the desktop.
+Or, you can refer to an image somewhere on the Internet.

 ##How to research
 To help you with the above challenges, you can try any of the following research approaches